TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Design Principles

 \subsection{Reuse TensorFlow Tools for Scalability}

 The TensorFlow training environment includes more than 1,400 operations, similar to other training frameworks~\cite{tfops}.
 Most inference frameworks, however, explicitly support only a subset of these operations, making exports difficult.
 An exporter takes a trained model (such as a TensorFlow model) and generates a TensorFlow Lite model file (.tflite); after conversion, the model file can be deployed to a client device (e.g., a mobile or embedded system) and run locally using the TensorFlow Lite interpreter.

 Exporters receive a constant stream of new operations, most defined only by their implementation code.
 Because the operands lack clean semantic definitions beyond their implementations and unit tests, supporting these operations is difficult.
-Attempting to do so is like working with the elaborate CISC ISA without access to a basic data sheet.
+Attempting to do so is like working with the elaborate CISC ISA without access to the ISA manual.

-Manually converting one or two models (and all the associated operations) to a new representation is easy.
+Manually converting/exporting one or two models to a new representation is easy.
 Users will want to convert a large space of potential models, however, and the task of understanding and changing model architectures to accommodate a framework's requirements is difficult.
 Often, only after users have built and trained a model do they discover whether all of its operations are compatible with the target inference framework.
 Worse, many users employ high-level APIs, such as Keras \cite{chollet2015keras}, which may hide low-level operations, complicating the task of removing depencence on operations.
 Also, researchers and product developers often split responsibilities, with the former creating models and the latter deploying them.
 Since product developers are the ones who discover the export errors, they may lack the expertise or permission to retrain the model.

 Model operators have no governing principles or a unified set of rules.
 Even if an inference framework supports an operation, particular data types may not, or the operation may exclude certain parameter ranges or may only serve in conjunction with other operations.
 This situation creates a barrier to providing error messages that guide developers.